*This is a sponsored post by Chicken Coop Guides. All opinions and words are 100% my own*

 When getting started with a backyard flock, you have some decisions to make.
 You’ll need to decide what breed(s) to keep, what equipment is needed, and what coop plan to go with.

 You may be wondering “What kind of chicken coop do I need?”
-And that is an important question when starting your backyard flock.
+This is an important question to ask when starting your backyard flock.

-Building a coop is on the most important factors for your flock, as it is where they will live.
-Chickens will need about 1 foot of space between them for roosting, a place to roost, nesting boxes.
-They also need a coop that will keep them safe from predators.
-How do you know what you need for your chickens?
-The main types of coops can be broken into 2 cagetories: moveable and stationary.
+Building a coop is one of the most important factors for your flock, as this is where they will be spending their time.
+Chickens will need about 1 foot of space between them and the next chicken for roosting.
+They also need a place to roost and nest boxes.

-The moveable coops are often called “tractors”, and as the name states, can be moved from place to place in your backyard.
-They are usually on wheels with large handles on them, making them easy to move from spot to spot in your yard.
 Tractors are great for small flocks in your backyard.
-The benefits of having a tractor in your yard is that the chickens will always get fresh grass and bugs to forage for, and your yard will be “areated” as the chickens scratch around.
-There will also be lots of fresh manure placed directly on your grass to help it grow.
+The benefits of having a tractor in your yard is that the chickens will always get fresh grass and bugs will be more available for foraging.
+Your yard will be “areated” as the chickens scratch around.
+There will also be lots of fresh manure “applied” directly on your grass to help it grow.

-The main drawback with a stationary coop is that the grass where the chickens are penned up will be gone in a matter of days, and bare dirt will remain.
-You also have to clean the coop out on a regular basis to keep flies, smell and manure to a manageable level.
+The main drawback with a stationary coop is that the grass where the chickens are penned up will be gone in a matter of days, leaving bare dirt.
+You will also have to clean the coop out on a regular basis to keep the smell, flies, and manure at a manageable level.

 The selection is great, and the price is very affordable!
 If you need help choosing a chicken coop to build, may I suggest you check them out?
 You’ll get the best chicken coop plans from Chicken Coop Guides!